Swimming lessons: Singapore

 The Singapore SwimSafer program works to help children learn how to swim and how to be safe in the water.
 This is a six-stage program that encourages kids to have fun and to learn at a pace that is right for them.

+The programme was reviewed in 2016-2017 and a refreshed version of SwimSafer was developed.
+SwimSafer 2.0 teaches people of all ages and varying abilities to swim and be safe in, or and around water.
+This programme emphasises skill development in conjunction with water safety and personal water survival education.